 - “Glory” from SELMA, Music and Lyric by John Stephens and Lonnie Lynn

 - “Grateful” from BEYOND THE LIGHTS, Music and Lyric by Diane Warren

 - “I’m Not Gonna Miss You” from GLEN CAMPBELL…I’LL BE ME, Music and Lyric by Glen Campbell and Julian Raymond

 - “Lost Stars” from BEGIN AGAIN, Music and Lyric by Gregg Alexander and Danielle Brisebois

 The frontrunner in this category is SELMA’s Golden Globe-winning song.
-And given the snubs the film received in other categories (Actor and Director in particular), voters may want to show some support for the film.
+And given the snubs the film received in other categories, voters may want to show some support for the film.
 Unfortunately, the Music categories seem to always be the consolation prize when a film can’t win in another slot.

 If voters are incensed at other snubs, then expect to see some love for THE LEGO MOVIE, which was inexplicably denied a nomination for Animated Film.
-The song’s integration into the film as a mini-production number and in Mark Mothersbaugh’s score should give it a boost—if voters even pay attention to that sort of thing.
+The song’s integration into the film as a mini-production number and in Mark Mothersbaugh’s score should give it a boost.
 Plus, it’s a damn catchy tune!